About this website

 Summary.
 Consider an optimisation problem with a linear objective.
 What is the necessary and sufficient condition under which the set of minimisers increases in a natural sense?
 We show that it is all about parallelograms.
 We apply our results to normal demand, monotone marginal costs, and comparative statics in models of ambiguity.
 Online supplement.

-Revealed statistical consumer theory (forthcoming): Economic Theory, with Roy Allen and John Rehbeck.
+Revealed statistical consumer theory (2024): Economic Theory, 77, pp 823–847, with Roy Allen and John Rehbeck.

 Summary.
 What if individuals care about a distribution of consumption, rather than consumption bundles?
 We characterise such a behaviour and show that it is equivalent to a model in which the consumer cares only about a statistic of the distribution.